bela-d/debian_chromebook_XE303C12/Readme.rst

 The scripts have been prepared to work in docker.
 To rebuild:
  * Install docker for your distro
- * Clone the repository: *git clone https://github.com/13pgeiser/debian_chromebook_XE303C12.git*
+ * Clone the repository: *git clone https://github.com/bela-d/debian_chromebook_XE303C12.git*
  * Jump in the folder: *cd debian_chromebook_XE303C12*
  * Call the docker build script: *./scripts/docker_build.sh* and wait a while depending on your machine...

-To rebuild with Debian bullseye: edit *./scripts/build.sh* and select a kernel option based on 5.4.

 Have fun!